OpenBricks/openbricks/DOCS/README_en.txt

 You can also modify many options.
 This can be done simply by editing some text files.

-* Language :

-    You can easily select your preferred menu language by following the procedure below :

-    - GNU/Linux users:
-    Edit the generator.sh script before running it and change the line near the top: "MENU_LANG=en" to your preferred language.
-    For example: if you're French, change it to "MENU_LANG=fr".

-    - Microsoft Windows users:
-    When started, generator.exe gives you a combo list that allows you to choose your preferred language.

-    NB : This has no effect on DVD language (see the MPlayer section).

-    For the list of available languages please see the "language" directory.
-    If your language is not available, you can translate the menu in your own language.
-This simply involves the creation of language/menu_LANG.conf and language/help_LANG.txt,
-    and adding LANG to language/lang.conf.

 * Firmware auto-loader :